bbauska/Coursera-Bootstrap/readme.md

 We can pull out a file from an older commit, and then replace the existing directory from the old commit.

-Let\'s see how we can operate with these things by learning a couple of more commands.
+Let&apos;s see how we can operate with these things by learning a couple of more commands.

 At this stage, our index.html file is in the current state.
 So you can notice that it has an h1 and two ps.

-Let\'s now look at the next git command.
+Let&apos;s now look at the next git command.

 The next git command that we are going to learn about is <b>\> git checkout.</b>